vuongducphuong/documentation/content/applications/finance/accounting/get_started/chart_of_accounts.rst

 .. image:: chart_of_accounts/chart-of-accounts.png
    :align: center
-   :alt: Group the accounts by type in Odoo Accounting
+   :alt: Group the accounts by type in Leansoft Accounting

 Configuration of an account
 ===========================